Our Work: System Innovation

 - Reducing emergency department use with a focus on behavioral health

 The next Innovation Cafe is being planned for spring 2018.

 Council of Clinical Innovators: Clinical Innovation Fellows Program

-The goals of the Clinical Innovation Program are to build the capacity of health system transformation leadership within Oregon, support the success of coordinated care organizations and spread the coordinated care model.
-Fellows activitely work with project teams to implement health system transformation projects in their communities.
-The third cohort began in August 2016.
+The goals of the Council of Clinical Innovators are to build the capacity of health system transformation leadership within Oregon and support the success of coordinated care organizations.
+Three cohorts have graduated from the Clinical Innovation Fellows program, a year-long learning experience in which fellows work with project teams to implement health system transformation projects in their communities.
 Learn more about the Council of Clinical Innovators.

 For more information, please contact Transformation Center staff.